Edmund Muskie: Elections and campaigns

-Muskie's first contestation for the Senate of the United States was in 1958.
+Muskie's first contestation for the United States Senate was in 1958.
 He announced his intent to challenge incumbent Republican Senator Frederick G. Payne on March 20, 1958.
 Muskie won the election with 61% of the vote against Payne's 39%.
 Muskie's victory made him the first Democrat elected to the Senate in Maine, with the state's previous Democratic Senator having been appointed by the legislature.
 He was one of the 12 Democrats who overtook Republican incumbents and established the party as the party-of-house during the election cycle.
 The New York Times reported that during this election that the absentee ballots requested for Democrats increased considerable signaling voter-discontent with Republican ideology.
 This election was considered the largest single-party gain in the Senate's history.

 He ran for a second term in 1964, running against Republican Clifford McIntire.
 Muskie won with 67% of the vote.